wmcbrine/PDCurses/win32/README.md

   unless you also link with the Microsoft Layer for Unicode (not tested).

+  For the Intel(R) compiler,  use vcwin32.mak and add ICC=Y.

+  By default,  vcwin32.mak results in 64-bit code for both VC and Intel(R).
+  Add IX86=Y to generate 32-bit code.
+(Other builds are 32-bit only.)

   Another option, "UTF8=Y", makes PDCurses ignore the system locale, and treat all narrow-character strings as UTF-8.
 This option has no effect unless WIDE=Y is also set.
 Use it to get around the poor support for UTF-8 in the Win32 console:

         make -f mingwin32.mak WIDE=Y UTF8=Y